||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 PIERRE FRANCIS KOENIG, FAIA (1925-2004)

-1950 - Koenig's own house #1, 2002 Los Encinos Avenue, Glendale CA. 1000 square feet.
+1950 - The Pierre Koenig House #1, 2002 Los Encinos Avenue, Glendale CA. 1000 square feet.
 Also built by Koenig.
-Structural Engineer: William Porush, who was part of many early Koenig buildings.
+Structural Engineer: William Porush.

 1953 - The Edward Lamel House, 1884 Los Encinos Avenue, Glendale CA. 1200 square feet.
 Structural Engineer: William Porush.
 Sold to William Walsh.
 Sold in 1989 to Jessie and Matthew Clemente who still owned it as of 2012.

-1958 - The Walter C. and Mary Bailey Residence, aka Case Study House #21, 9038 Wonderland Park Avenue, Los Angeles CA. At 1320 square feet, it was built for $20,000.
+1958 - The Walter C. and Mary Bailey Residence, aka Case Study House #21, 9038 Wonderland Park Avenue, Los Angeles CA. At 1320 sf, it was built for $20,000.
 Structural Engineer: William Porush.
 Built by Pat Hamilton.
-The two bedroom structure is balanced by five reflection pools that completely surround the house and serve both cooling functions and as visual transitions between building and site.
+The two bedroom structure is balanced by five pools that completely surround the house and serve both cooling functions and as visual transitions between building and site.
 Sold to Dan Craccioli.
 Koenig himself oversaw a complete renovation in 1998.
 Sold to Michael LaFetra in 1999.
-Sold to Mark Haddawy who sold it at auction in December 2006 to Song W. Hong and Seomi Gallery.
+Sold to Mark Haddawy.
+Sold at auction in 2006 to Song W. Hong and Seomi Gallery.

 1958 - The Arnold Metcalf House, 7958 Silver Lake, Los Angeles CA. Structural engineer was William Porush.
 2600 square feet.
 May not have been built.

 This is the West Coast's most famous Modernist house and has been the scene of many television shows and feature films.
 Featured in the movie Visual Acoustics.
-Still occupied by the original owners.
 Open to the public for tours.

 1960 - The Tom Seidel and Jean Hagen House, 2727 Mandeville Canyon Road, Los Angeles CA. Structural Engineer: William Porush.
 Sold to Della and Gary Rolle, who had Koenig add a second story in 1984 plus a second renovation in 1995.
 For both renovations, the structural engineer was Dimitry Vergun and the contractor was R. G. West.
 As of 2012 still owned by the Rolle family.